Reinforcement Learning with Discrete Diffusion Policies for Combinatorial Action Spaces: Experiments

-\textbf{Scalability and horizon-complexity trade-off.} We investigate the scalability by varying the macro-action length.
-As the size of action space grows exponentially with respect to the macro action length but the horizon only shrinks linearly, solving the MDP becomes much more difficult with increasing macro action length. \Cref{fig:trade-off} (left) shows that with a fixed computational budget, performance peaks at a macro-action length of 4.
+\textbf{Scalability and horizon-complexity trade-off.} We investigate scalability on more challenging MDPs by varying the macro-action length.
+The difficulty of solving the MDPs increases because the size of the action space grows exponentially with respect to the macro-action length, while the horizon only shrinks linearly. \Cref{fig:trade-off-combined} shows that with a fixed computational budget, performance peaks at a macro-action length of 4.
 However, the key advantage of our method is its scalability.
-As shown in \Cref{fig:trade-off} (right), when we scale up model capacity and data proportionally to the action space complexity, our diffusion policy's performance continues to improve, consistently surpassing baselines \emph{IMPALA-Macro} and \emph{DQN-Macro} that output the whole set of macro actions (We select Alien, BeamRider, Phoenix, Zaxxon to demonstrate scalability as RL-D$^2$ showed good performance with longer macro action length). \emph{DQN-Macro} fails to fit in a reasonable learner with macro action 8 and 16 as the size of action space increases exponentially.
-This demonstrates that our approach can effectively leverage increased resources to tackle more complex, longer-horizon problems.
-Moreover, we also show how our proposed approach scales up well with increasing computational resources like model sizes, samples, and training time in~\Cref{fig:trade-off-details}, while the baseline \emph{IMPALA-Macro} fails to increase performance when the macro action length increase from 8 to 16.
+As shown in \Cref{fig:trade-off-combined}, when we scale up model capacity and data proportionally to the action space complexity (with setup details listed in~\Cref{sec.appendix.scalable}), our diffusion policy's performance continues to improve; it performs at least as well as IMPALA-Macro up to macro-action length 8, and outperforms IMPALA-Macro at macro-action length 16. \emph{DQN-Macro} cannot fit within reasonable learner resources for macro-action lengths 8 and 16 as the size of the action space increases exponentially, while the baseline \emph{IMPALA-Macro} fails to achieve better performance when the macro-action length increases from 8 to 16.
+Detailed results for RL-D$^2$ with increasing computational resources from macro-action length 8 to 16 are shown in~\Cref{fig:trade-off-combined}.

 \textbf{Efficient and flexible sampling techniques.} We evaluate the inference-time efficiency and flexibility of discrete diffusion policies.
-To make the difference clear, we extend to a long macro action setup with length $32$.
-We leverage two techniques to further improve the sampling qualities of discrete diffusion models for these extra-long macro actions, \textbf{(1)} Top-p sampling or nuclear sampling~\citep{holtzman2019curious} that selects actions from the smallest set of actions whose cumulative probabilities exceed a certain threshold; \textbf{(2)} Remasking diffusion process~\citep{wang2025remasking} that allows the actions to be re-masked and re-unmasked during the reverse process.
+To make the difference clear, we extend to a long macro-action setup with length $32$.
+We leverage two techniques to further improve the sampling quality of discrete diffusion models for these extra-long macro actions: \textbf{(1)} Top-p sampling or nucleus sampling~\citep{holtzman2019curious}, which selects actions from the smallest set of actions whose cumulative probabilities exceed a certain threshold; \textbf{(2)} a remasking diffusion process~\citep{wang2025remasking}, which allows the actions to be masked and unmasked again during the reverse process.
 The implementation details can be found in \Cref{sec.sampling}.